insin/nwb/docs/guides/ReactComponents.md

 - An ES6 modules build in `es/` (enabled by default / without configuration)
 - UMD development and production builds in `umd/` (if configuration is provided)

+The ES5 build preserves CommonJS interop using the [`add-module-exports`](https://github.com/59naga/babel-plugin-add-module-exports) plugin, to avoid people using your npm packages via CommonJS `require()` having to tag a `.default` onto every `require()` call.

+Any `propTypes` declared by ES6 class components or stateless function components will be wrapped with an `if (process.env.NODE_ENV !== 'production')` environment check by default, so they'll be automatically stripped from the production build of apps which use them.

-It will also create a production build of the demo React app in `demo/dist/`, ready for deployment to wherever you want to host the demo (e.g. [Surge](http://surge.sh/) for simple deployment, [GitHub Pages](https://pages.github.com/) for more involved deployment tied in with source control).
+By default nwb will also create a production build of the demo React app in `demo/dist/`, ready for deployment to wherever you want to host the demo (e.g. [Surge](http://surge.sh/) for simple deployment, [GitHub Pages](https://pages.github.com/) for more involved deployment tied in with source control).
 The demo is configured so it can be served from any directory, so you shouldn't need to configure anything no matter where you're hosting it.

 ![](resources/react-component-build.png)